FullStackWithLawrence/aws-rekognition/README.md

 - **[API Gateway](https://aws.amazon.com/api-gateway/)**: an AWS service for creating, publishing, maintaining, monitoring, and securing REST, HTTP, and WebSocket APIs at any scale.
 - **[Certificate Manager](https://aws.amazon.com/certificate-manager/)**: handles the complexity of creating, storing, and renewing public and private SSL/TLS X.509 certificates and keys that protect your AWS websites and applications.
 - **[Route53](https://aws.amazon.com/route53/)**: a scalable and highly available Domain Name System service.
 Released on December 5, 2010.
+- **[CloudWatch](https://aws.amazon.com/cloudwatch/)**: CloudWatch enables you to monitor your complete stack (applications, infrastructure, network, and services) and use alarms, logs, and events data to take automated actions and reduce mean time to resolution (MTTR).

 ### Facial Recognition Index Workflow